mmaraa/iac-training/README.md

-# iac-training
+# IaC training

-This repository is created for demonstration and training purposes
+This repository is created for demonstration and training purposes.